Effective management of worker safety and health programs

 That false sense of security leads to a lack of caution.
 When the inevitable accident happens, the Managers are usually the most surprised.
 To be at all effective, a company’s safety program cannot be occasional or interruptible.
 It requires vigilance and dedication to keep the wolf away from the door.

-Doing the right thing to protect employees and communities from harm should be sufficient reward in its own right; however, if Management needs more persuasion, perhaps of the fiscal variety, consider the following benefits and advantages of maintaining a vigorous safety program.
+Doing the right thing to protect employees and communities from harm should be sufficient reward in its own right; however, if management needs more persuasion, perhaps of the fiscal variety, consider the following benefits and advantages of maintaining comprehensive worker safety and health programs.

 Managers who adopt a complacent attitude toward safety instill that complacency in others.
 On the other hand, when the employees are shown true caring and commitment, they will typically respond in kind.